 ca_certificate and optionally

-ca_key inputs must be located in the /opt/cloudify/config.yaml file.
+ca_key inputs, which you must store in the /opt/cloudify/config.yaml file.

 To provide a custom internal certificate, use the